 On sale date: March 9, 2021

-In this YA graphic novel, a developmentally impaired boy finds his world turned upside down after his mother has a stroke and he realizes for the first time he's on his own.
+In this YA graphic novel, a boy with developmental disabilities finds his world turned upside down after his mother has a stroke and he realizes for the first time he's on his own.

 A Junior Library Guild Gold Standard Selection